Eden Gardens: Stadium

 The stadium is the headquarters of the Cricket Association of Bengal.
-Apart from International matches, the stadium hosts the Bengal cricket team and the Kolkata Knight Riders Indian Premier League franchise.
+Apart from international matches, the stadium hosts the Bengal cricket team and the Kolkata Knight Riders, an Indian Premier League franchise.
 The stadium's Club House is named after former Chief Minister of West Bengal Dr. B. C. Roy.

 1987 renovation

 The stadium's capacity was expanded to 100,000 from 40,000 for the 1987 World Cup.
-The expansion also included renovations to the press ure.
+The expansion also included renovations to the press area.
 42 columns were added to provide the support for large roofs and multi-tiered covered stands.
-Even after the renovation, not all seats were covered and many sections lacked individual seats.
+Even after the renovation, not all seats were covered, and many sections lacked individual seats.

 However, match day attendance of more than 100,000 spectators has been recorded on at least 6 occasions until the early 2000s.

 2011 renovation

 Eden Gardens underwent renovation for the 2011 Cricket World Cup.
 Renovation had been undertaken to meet the standards set by the International Cricket Council (ICC) for the 2011 World Cup.
-The Cricket Association of Bengal hired a consortium of Philadelphia-based Burt Hill Architects and Ahmedabad-based VMS architecture firms for a two-year project to renovate the stadium.
+The Cricket Association of Bengal hired a consortium of Philadelphia-based Burt Hill Architects(now INI Design Studio) and Ahmedabad-based VMS architecture firms for a two-year project to renovate the stadium.
 The plans for the renovated stadium included a new clubhouse and players' facilities, upgrades of the exterior walls to give the stadium a new look, cladding the existing roof structure with a new metal skin, new/upgraded patron amenities & signage and general infrastructure improvements.
 The upgrade also meant reduction of the seating capacity to about 68,000 from around 94,000 before the upgrade.

 Due to unsafe conditions arising from the incomplete renovations, the ICC withdrew the India vs. England match from the Eden Gardens.
 This match, scheduled on 27 February 2011, was played in Bengaluru at M.Chinnaswamy Stadium.

 The stadium hosted the remaining three scheduled World Cup 2011 Matches on 15, 18 and 20 March 2011.
 In the last of these three matches (Kenya vs Zimbabwe), the stadium had the lowest ticket-purchasing crowd in its recorded history with 15 spectators having bought tickets.

 Stands

-Eden Gardens stands have been named after prominent local cricketers and soldiers.
-On 22 January 2017, two stands were named after Indian cricketers - Sourav Ganguly and Pankaj Roy while two more were after cricket administrators - BN Dutt (BCCI President 1988 to 1990) and Jagmohan Dalmiya (BCCI President 2001–04, 2013 - interim, 2015).
+Eden Gardens stands have been named after prominent local cricketers and soldiers.On 22 January 2017, two stands were named after Indian cricketers - Sourav Ganguly and Pankaj Roy while two more were named after cricket administrators - BN Dutt (BCCI President 1988 to 1990) and Jagmohan Dalmiya (BCCI President 2001–04, 2013 - interim, 2015).
 Dalmiya served as ICC President from 1997 to 2000.

 On 27 April 2017, 4 stands were named after Indian soldiers - Colonel Neelakantan Jayachandran Nair, Havildar Hangpan Dada, Lieutenant Colonel Dhan Singh Thapa and Subedar Joginder Singh Sahnan.
-LC Thapa and Subedar Singh are Param Vir Chakra awardees - the highest wartime military decoration in India while Col Nair and Havildar Dada are Ashok Chakra - the highest peacetime military decoration.
+Lt Col Thapa and Subedar Singh are Param Vir Chakra awardees - the highest wartime military decoration in India while Col Nair and Havildar Dada are Ashok Chakra - the highest peacetime military decoration.

+In 2024, a stand was decided to be dedicated to star Indian pacer and the highest ODI wicket taker among women, Jhulan Goswami.
+It was unveiled on 22 January 2025.